FizzleFuze/Achievement_Tracker/README.md

 ## Achievement Tracker
-✔ Track achievement progress on screen <br>
+ - Track achievement progress on screen
-✔ Track primary achievement in dedicated window
+ - Track primary achievement in dedicated window

 ### Description:
 Track all the achievements!